List of Marvel Comics teams and organizations: Brotherhood of the Scriers

-The Brotherhood of the Scriers (also referred to as the Cabal of the Scriers and the Secret Order of the Scriers) is an organization appearing in American comic books published by Marvel Comics.

-The Brotherhood of the Scriers are a centuries-old organization that worships the cosmic being known as Scrier.
+The Brotherhood of the Scriers (also referred to as the Cabal of the Scriers and the Secret Order of the Scriers) is a centuries-old organization that worships the cosmic being known as Scrier.
 All of its members wear a mix of ghostly costumes and hooded robes.

 Brute Force

-Brute Force is an organization appearing in American comic books published by Marvel Comics.

-Brute Force is a team consisted of eco-sensitive animals who were imbued with the ability to speak and powered armor that gave them special powers by their benefactor Dr. Randall Pierce as part of Weapon II.
+Brute Force is a team consisted of eco-sensitive animals who were given the ability to speak and powered armor that gave them special powers by their benefactor Dr. Randall Pierce as part of Weapon II.
 They consist of a bald eagle named Soar who can transform in a fighter jet, a grizzly bear named Wreckless who can transform into a tank, a lion named Lionheart who can transform into a motorcycle, a kangaroo named Hip-Hop who can transform into an ATV, and a dolphin named Surfstreak who can transform into a race car.
 Together they fought injustices that were mostly eco-terrorist related such as protecting the rain forests.
 They primarily fought the similar team Heavy Metal consisting of the gorilla Uproar, the octopus Armory, the rhinoceros Ramrod, the shark Bloodbath, and the vulture Tailgunner.

 The series, created by writer Simon Furman and penciler José Delbo, lasted four issues (Aug.-Nov.
 1990).

 In July 2023, Marvel released a digital revival series on Marvel Unlimited, written by comedian Paul Scheer and Nick Giovannetti, artist Geoffo, and colorist Dee Cunniffe.
-Scheer said, "We’ve always wanted to revisit these characters [since Deadpool Bi-Annual #1].
+Scheer said, "We've always wanted to revisit these characters [since Deadpool Bi-Annual #1].
 We had some plans for a limited series and even a TV show.
 And after the success of the documentary I did on Brute Force [for an episode of Marvel's 616 on Disney+], Marvel approached us about going a different route and instead of doing a traditional comic, to embrace this new type of digital comic."

 Buckies

-The Buckies/BUCkies (short for Bold Urban Commandos) is an organization appearing in American comic books published by Marvel Comics.

-The Buckies are a group of costumed vigilantes in Captain America led costumes under Jerome Johnson/Right-Winger and Hector Lennox/Left-Winger's leadership.
+The Buckies/BUCkies (Bold Urban Commandos) are a group of costumed vigilantes in Captain America led costumes under Jerome Johnson/Right-Winger and Hector Lennox/Left-Winger's leadership.
 After the BUCkies were usurped by John Walker (under the alias of "Super Patriot") and Battlestar, the two leaders sought super-powers and were enhanced by the Power Broker.
 The group was disbanded after Lennox and Johnson committed suicide.

 C

 Called

-The Called is an organization appearing in American comic books published by Marvel Comics.

 The Called is Utah's sanctioned superhero team and a part of the Fifty-State Initiative.
 It consists of unnamed Mormon superheroes.